CycloneDX/guides/ML-BOM/en/0x92-Appendix-EU-AI-Act-mappings.md

 - Known limitations and intended use cases.
 - Disclosing energy consumption and other environmental impacts.

+### Summary of the Explanatory Notice and Template for the Public Summary of Training Content for general-purpose AI models

+On July 24, 2025, the European Commission released the mandatory Explanatory Notice and Template for the Public Summary of Training Content for general-purpose AI (GPAI) models, a key compliance step under [Article 53](https://artificialintelligenceact.eu/article/53/)(1)(d) of the EU AI Act.This template serves as a mandatory minimum baseline for all GPAI providers, including those using open-source licenses, to publicly disclose information about their training data.

-### EU AI Act mappings
+### EU AI Act & Explanatory template mappings

-This section provides mappings of the EU AI Act's requirements to sections of this guide that show how CycloneDX can accommodate these requirements.
+This section provides mappings of the EU AI Act's written and templated requirements to sections of this guide that show how CycloneDX can accommodate these requirements.

 #### Article 53: Obligations for Providers of General-Purpose AI Models